 From the USA to Asia, Martell cognac exports boomed throughout the 1800s.
 Not to mention that the Martell house received a special import license signed by King George III in 1808.
-He allowed for the Martell cognac to be imported to England during the continental blockade.
+The king allowed importing the spirit to England during the continental blockade.

-English royalty must have loved Martell cognac since it was served at the coronation of King George V of England in 1811.
-And later in the 1900s, her Majesty Queen Elizabeth II even sampled the brandy during for her first official visit to France.
+Cognac was also served at the coronation of King George V of England in 1811.
+And later in the 1900s, her Majesty Queen Elizabeth II is said to have sampled the brandy during her first official visit to France.

-If you love castles as much as we do, Château de Cognac is a fascinating place to explore the history of its fortress building paired with the tasting of cognac and their signature chocolate.
+If you love castles as much as we do, Château de Cognac is a fantastic place to explore the history of its fortress building paired with the tasting of cognac and its signature chocolate.

-Luckily, Baron Otard, the great-grandson of James O'Tard who fought alongside Louis XIV of France and was created a Baron in 1701, secured the chateau in 1795.
+Baron Otard, the great-grandson of James O'Tard, who fought alongside Louis XIV of France and was created a Baron in 1701, secured the castle in 1795.

-Having discovered the walls of the castle to be the perfect thickness and containing extreme humidity, he turned the castle into cognac cellars.
-And therefore saved it from complete run-down.
+Having discovered the castle walls to be the perfect thickness and containing extreme humidity, he turned the castle into cognac cellars, saving it from complete run-down.
 The family privately owned the French cognac house for over 200 years until Bacardi eventually purchased it.

 Relax at Jardines Public

-We thought that the English-style Jardines Public was perfect for recovering after the smells and tastes of our tour.
+The peaceful English-style Jardines Public was perfect for recovering after the smells and tastes of our tour!

 Planning a visit to Cognac in the summer?
-Then add this cruise along the Charente river to your “things to do in Cognac” list.
+Add the boat cruise along the Charente river to your things to do in Cognac list.

-During our stroll around the old town, we learned that the Charente river runs across Cognac and flows into the Atlantic ocean.
-And therefore it was one of the major trading paths in the region.
+We learned during our stroll around the old town that the Charente river runs across Cognac and flows into the Atlantic ocean.
+And therefore, it was one of the major trading paths in the region.

 You can get your tickets (May-September) at Quai de la Salle Verte at least 15 minutes before departure or at the tourist office in town.